MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-up-site-design-hub-site.md

 - BCS160
 - GSP150
 - MET150
-description: "In this article, you will learn how to run scripts on sites when they're associated with a hub site."
+description: "In this article, you'll learn how to run scripts on sites that are associated with a hub site."
 ---

 # Set up a site design for your hub site